+We've been pleasantly surprised by both the performance and the ongoing availability of Aukey's 1080p webcam, which you can consistently snag for anywhere from $45 to $55.
 If you’re getting desperate, Intel’s radical Real Sense camera is still in stock for $79, offering a crisp 1080p camera—but no integrated microphone, so you’ll need to bring your own or use your headset’s mic.
 It also doesn’t have a mount for your laptop, though it comes with a small aluminum tripod.
 Better yet, if you want to try to jury-rig a solution together using tools you already have, we’ve got tutorials on how to turn your iPhone, Android phone, and DSLR, GoPro, or camcorder as a webcam.

 A lot of laptops only pack in limited storage capacities.
 It’s not unheard-of for ultra-thin laptops to sport a meager 128GB SSD.
 If you need to suddenly shuffle a bunch of work files around your personal files—or just want to keep those work files separate from your personal files—consider an external drive.
 These simply plug into your computer’s USB port and appear as mass storage in Windows, though some especially hefty options require you to plug into a wall socket for power, too.
 (They’re typically labeled as “external desktop” drives.)